odpi/egeria-docs/site/docs/types/4/0425-Subject-Areas.md

 ## SubjectArea classification

-Elements that are part of the common definitions for a subject area ar classified with the *SubjectArea* classification.
-The *name* attribute in the classification matches the
+Elements that are part of the materials for a subject area are classified with the *SubjectArea* classification.
+The *name* attribute in the classification matches the *subjectAreaName* attribute in the *SubjectAreaDefinition*.

 This classification makes it easy to locate all the subject area's content.